aws-amplify/docs/docs/start/getting-started/fragments/reactnative/auth.md

 In addition to the `withAuthenticator` you can build custom authentication flows using the `Auth` class.

 `Auth` has over 30 methods including `signUp`, `signIn`, `forgotPasword`, and `signOut` that allow you full control over all aspects of the user authentication flow.
 Check out the complete API [here](https://aws-amplify.github.io/amplify-js/api/classes/authclass.html)

-In the next section, you'll add an API and NoSQL database using Amazon DynamoDB and AWS AppSync.